Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, RDFN, TSLA, SNAP)

 Here is what you need to know.

 Wall Street is sending huge warning signs for stocks.
-A growing chorus of Wall Street strategists and investors are warning the market looks to be headed for a rude awakening.
+A growing chorus of Wall Street strategists and investors are saying the market looks to be headed for a rude awakening.

 Brits are getting worried about the UK economy.
 GfK Consumer Confidence fell to -12 in July, matching its lowest reading since the immediate aftermath of the June 2016 Brexit vote.